 One of eleven courses previously served at Beckon (photo: Beckon Facebook)

 At first glance, one may not expect fine dining establishments in laid-back RiNo.
-But the neighborhood appeals to all preferences, proven last year when Beckon earned one of Colorado’s first-ever Michelin stars.
-Dine from its chef’s counter or heated patio, and enjoy an eleven-course prix fixe menu of seasonal dishes paired with sommelier-selected wine.
+But the neighborhood appeals to all preferences, proven when Beckon earned one of Colorado’s first-ever Michelin stars.

-Peruse the Vendors at Several RiNo Food Halls
+Peruse the Vendors at RiNo Food Halls

 Denver Central Market features multiple vendors (photo: Denver Central Market Facebook)

-RiNo food halls offer an array of eats, all under one roof.
-At Denver Central Market, you’ll find eleven vendors with choices for every meal of the day.
 Pop in for breakfast pastries from Izzio Bakery or swing by Vero for one of the best lunch options in RiNo.
-We stop at this Italian eatery on our RiNo Arts District Food Tour and its ricotta gnocchi is sure to make you a fan.
+We stop at this Italian eatery on our RiNo Arts District Food Tour, and its ricotta gnocchi is sure to make you a fan.
 There’s also seafood from Tammen’s Fish Market, salads from Greenseed, cocktails from Curio, and confections from Temper Chocolate.

 Spend a Night Bar Hopping Around the Neighborhood

-Death & Co, a stunning cocktail lounge within The Ramble Hotel (photo: Death & Co)
+Death & Co, a stunning cocktail lounge within the Ramble Hotel (photo: Death & Co)

 From dive bars to swanky lounges, RiNo promises a fun night on the town.
 Start your bar hopping at Death & Co, located within the sophisticated Ramble Hotel.
 This upscale bar has a reputation for its expertly crafted cocktails, which pair deliciously with its fancy small plates.

 Then, head to Curio Bar and enjoy the lively atmosphere of Denver Central Market.
 If you need a break from the booze, swing by Honey Elixir Bar next.
 It’s well known for its non-alcoholic beverages and funky, vibrant atmosphere.

-American Bonded is just a half-block north and offers an extensive whiskey menu alongside Southern-inspired fare.
+Bonded is just a half-block north and offers an extensive whiskey menu alongside Southern-inspired fare.
 If you’re up for a walk, make your way a half-mile up Larimer Street to Gold Point, a buzzy bar with an outdoor patio, craft cocktails, and tasty charcuterie.
-About another half-mile north, you’ll find Millers & Rossi, a speakeasy-like spot set within an art gallery.
-Enjoy board games, Wednesday karaoke, and its signature smoked old fashioned before calling an Uber home.

 Drink Wine and Muse Over Art on First Fridays